olliw42/mLRS-docu/docs/LUA.md

 Parameters which are not available are still displayed, but with a "-" character in the value position.
 Parameters which cannot be changed are displayed as normal.
 Unused lines on the last page contain a blank name and a value of ".".
 The cursor can be moved to unavailable or unchangeable parameters and unused lines, but they can not be selected for edit; pressing enter on them will provide haptic feedback to indicate they can't be edited.

+> [!NOTE]
-***Note***:  If you receive a "not enough memory" error, please try the pre-compiled mLRS-bw-luac.lua file.
+> If you receive a "not enough memory" error, please try the pre-compiled mLRS-bw-luac.lua file.
 You can also try reducing the file size by running the code through a Lua minifier tool such as the one [here](https://mothereff.in/lua-minifier) and install the minified version as a workaround.
 If neither solution works, please report this to the mLRS developers.